 It’s hard to believe that yet another year has passed while I’m working full steam ahead on maintaining a balance of running a business alongside being a wife and mum.
 I find myself falling into 2020 still trying to catch up with what’s happened in 2019, and with this nagging, guilty feeling that I’m supposed to be setting some ‘New Year’s Resolutions’ for next year.

-I’ve decided that I’m not going to fall into my usual trap of unrealistic guilt-driven promises (like losing 25KG and running a mountain marathon!) but I would like to take a few moments to stop myself, and you, and share a few thoughts and reflections about what we can do to stay fresh, healthy and positive in 2020…
+I’ve decided that I’m not going to fall into my usual trap of setting myself an unrealistic guilt-driven goal (like losing 25KG and running a mountain marathon!) but I would like to take a few moments to stop myself, and you, and share a few thoughts and reflections about what we can do to stay fresh, healthy and positive in 2020…

 The mind is a very powerful tool – it can be used to build something beautiful and unfortunately it can be used to destroy as well.
 There is a clear link between our mindset and our physical health.
 How stressed are we feeling and how do we deal with that stress?
 It’s part of our everyday life and we tend to attach ourselves to our everyday problems.
 I don’t know about you, but I spend much of my time engulfed in everyday life and the issues that come with it.